joeyx22lm/C_Code/README.md

 # SmallScale
-Small-scale code, **nothing for production use**; all is written by me for various personal or school projects; All code is **open source**, as in free air (*disregard individual file license*).
+Small-scale code, **nothing for production use**; all is written by me for various personal or school projects; All code is **open source**, as in free air just give credit.
 If it is wrong, doesn't compile, causes spontaneous combustion, etc. it's not on me.
 Miscellaneous code written in C, Java and PHP.
 Refer to this readme for each program / script description.
 Refer to each file for logic, credits or any additional information.

 **Programmer Beware:** I always comment code, *sometimes*.